linode/docs/docs/applications/containers/how-to-create-a-docker-swarm-manager-and-nodes-on-linode.md

 ![How to Create a Docker Swarm Manager and Nodes on Linode](/docs/assets/docker/create-a-docker-swarm-manager.jpg "How to Create a Docker Swarm Manager and Nodes on Linode")

 Scale up the power of Docker by creating a cluster of Docker hosts, called a Docker Swarm.
 All you need is one Linode to serve as a Docker Swarm Manager and a few Docker hosts to join the Swarm as Nodes.
+When this is done, you will be able to scale each service you want to run; the Docker Manager will automatically assign resources from the Swarm members to meet the desired scale.

 In this guide, you'll set up a Docker Swarm Manager and connect Nodes for a scalable container roll out.

+## Before You Begin

-This requires multiple Linodes with Docker installed and running in the same datacenter.
-They don't need to be running the same distribution.
+1. Completing this guide will require at least two Linodes located in the same datacenter.
+The instructions in this guide were written for Ubuntu 16.04, but other distributions can be used; the Linodes do not need to use the same distribution.

+2. For each Linode, complete the steps in our [Getting Started](/docs/getting-started) guide for setting your Linode's hostname and timezone.
+Follow the steps in our [Securing Your Server](/docs/security/securing-your-server) guide to create a standard user account.

+3. Install Docker on each Linode.
+See our [Installing Docker and Deploying a LAMP Stack](/docs/applications/containers/how-to-install-docker-and-deploy-a-lamp-stack/) guide or the [Docker installation docs](https://docs.docker.com/engine/installation/) for more information.

+{: .note}
+> The steps in this guide require root privileges.
+Be sure to run the steps below as `root` or with the `sudo` prefix.
+For more information on privileges, see our [Users and Groups](/docs/tools-reference/linux-users-and-groups) guide.

 ## Create the Docker Swarm Manager